Douglas Lambert: Military service

-At the outbreak of the First World War in August 1914, Lambert volunteered for the army and on 23 November 1914 was commissioned second lieutenant in the 6th Battalion of The Buffs (East Kent Regiment), assigned to the 12th Division.
+At the outbreak of the First World War in August 1914, Lambert volunteered for service with the British Army and on 23 November 1914 was commissioned as a second lieutenant in the 6th (Service) Battalion of the Buffs (East Kent Regiment), assigned to the 12th (Eastern) Division.
 Before departing for France he was married to Joyce, his childhood girlfriend, and she fell pregnant.
 His battalion took part in the Battle of Loos in September 1915.
-On 13 October, in an attempt to break through German lines, The Buffs were decimated, losing more than 400 men in just a few minutes, Lambert amongst them.
+On 13 October, in an attempt to break through German lines, Lambert’s battalion was decimated, losing more than 400 men in just a few minutes, Lambert amongst them.
 Two months after his death, his son was born.